MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Microsoft will also deliver and install updates for security and stability directly to HoloLens 2 devices.
 These **Quality Updates** , released under Microsoft control via Windows Update, are available monthly.
 HoloLens 2 consumes Feature Updates and Quality Updates as part of the same standard update process.

 Enterprise customers can manage the update experience and process on HoloLens 2s using an MDM system.
 In most cases, policies to manage the update process will apply to both feature and quality updates.
-More details in [configuring MDM for HoloLens updates](https://docs.microsoft.com/en-us/hololens/hololens-updates).
+More details in [configuring MDM for HoloLens updates](https://docs.microsoft.com/hololens/hololens-updates).

 ### Managing Applications

 IT administrators can control which apps are allowed to be installed on the HoloLens 2 and how they should be kept up-to-date.

-HoloLens 2 supports [Windows Defender Application Control (WDAC)](https://docs.microsoft.com/en-us/hololens/windows-defender-application-control-wdac), which enables administrators to create, allow, or disallow (sometimes also called whitelist/blacklist) lists of apps from the Microsoft Store.
+HoloLens 2 supports [Windows Defender Application Control (WDAC)](https://docs.microsoft.com/hololens/windows-defender-application-control-wdac), which enables administrators to create, allow, or disallow lists of apps from the Microsoft Store.
 This capability extends to built-in apps, as well.
 The ability to allow or deny apps helps to ensure that people use their devices for their intended purposes.
 However, it is not always an easy approach to find a balance between what employees need or request and security concerns.
 Creating allow or disallow lists also requires keeping up with the changing app landscape in the Microsoft Store.

-For more details, see [Application Control CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/applicationcontrol-csp).
+For more details, see [Application Control CSP](https://docs.microsoft.com/windows/client-management/mdm/applicationcontrol-csp).

 ### Retire